-If you can't find the answers to the questions you need, we're happy to help!
+If you can't find the answers you need to your questions, we're happy to help!

-We can be contacted by post, telephone, fax or email using the contact details below:
+We can be contacted by email, phone, fax or post using the contact details below:

 London Metropolitan Archives

 Use the Paid Document Research Service if you are unable to visit LMA, or you would like us to carry out research on your behalf.

 We are unable to search through documents as part of our free enquiry service.

 Records held at LMA